- View all blogs

 There was little dependency between the length of the recall text and the amount of time either workforce spent.
 There also did not appear to be a meaningful difference between the time it took each workforce to do the task.
 Both workforces took an average of about 50 seconds to classify each recall.
 As a result, the managed workers, who were paid by the hour, cost the equivalent of 0.87 units per iteration, slightly higher than the cost of the crowdsourced workers.

-This study demonstrates that there can be large differences in the accuracy of data analysed by different workforce types.
+Summary This study demonstrates that there can be large differences in the accuracy of data analysed by different workforce types.
 In this particular task, the managed workforce outperformed the crowdsourced workers in terms of accuracy, even when the effective costs per task were similar for each workforce.

 At Hivemind, we have found it can cost up to two times more to use crowdsourced workers, because it often requires a consensus model with multiple people completing or reviewing tasks to achieve passable quality.